 The Amount of Insulation You Will Need

 You need to know how much insulation you need.
-How much you need will depend in part on how you will use the space.
-At a minimum, most homeowners will want to at least insulate the floor so they’re not losing cooled air through the roof.
+How much you need will depend partly on how you use the space.
+At a minimum, most homeowners will want to insulate the floor at least.
+That way, they’re not losing cooled air through the roof.

 The effectiveness of insulation is measured by the R-value, where R stands for resistance.
 Different regions require different R-values.
-Las Vegas falls into R-value Zone 3.
+For example, Las Vegas falls into R-value Zone 3.
 The R-value recommended for Zone 3 is 30-60.
 This determines how thick you need the insulation to be.
 You can layer insulation to reach the required R-value.
 For instance, you can stack insulation with R-19 on top of R-30 to reach R-49.
-Based on the R-value and the amount of current, good quality insulation in your home, you can estimate how much additional insulation will be required for the job.
+Based on the R-value and the amount of current, good-quality insulation in your home, you can estimate how much additional insulation will be required for the job.

 Types of Insulation Available

 - Spray foam, for example, is used as a finishing product.
 It is great for hard-to-reach areas as it plugs difficult-to-reach gaps.
 It also expands.

-Loose-fill is made from fiberglass, cellulose, and mineral wool.
+- Loose-fill is made from fiberglass, cellulose, and mineral wool.
 If you opt for loose-fill made from mineral wool, it has an R-value of 3.0 to 3.3 per inch.
 This combination tends to be fire-resistant, too.

 Attic Insulation Tips